European Salt Therapy

 Salt Therapy and its European well-known beneficial effects in respiratory diseases

-The Halotherapy belongs to the category of the physical therapies non-drug and non invasive treatments of diseases.
-In the former Soviet Union, medical researchers engaged in a concerted effort to develop physical therapies in order to avoid the costs and side effects of drug therapy as well as microbial and tomour resistance.
-Russia has become the world leader in developing and testing new and increasingly effective physical therapies.
-Many of the clinical trials have focused on Halotherapy as a treatment of asthma and chronic bronchitis and also very effective as a main or adjuvant therapy across the entire range of upper and lower respiratory tract diseases.
+Halotherapy is classified as a physical therapy, a non-pharmacological and non invasive method of treating disease.
+In the former Soviet Union, medical researchers engaged in concerted efforts to develop physical therapies to avoid the high costs and side effects of pharmacological therapies.
+Hence, Russia became the world leader in the development and testing of new and increasingly effective physical therapies.
+Since, many clinical trials focused on Halotherapy and it’s proven to be efficient in treating chronic bronchitis and asthma.
+It’s also very effective across a variety of upper and lower respiratory tract diseases.

-Speleotherapy also makes a great demand on patients’ time.
-The mines are not conveniently located for most people and the total cost is fairly significant.
+Unfortunately, speleotherapy also makes a great demand on patients’ time.
+The mines are not conveniently located for most people so cost is fairly significant.

-The salt therapy was found to have beneficial effects in the treatment of:
+The salt therapy has beneficial effects in the treatment of:

 - Asthma and Chronic Bronchitis